topStrip1

 • Solution-Focused Brief Therapy (SFBT): Focusing on solutions rather than problems can help you and your partner feel empowered and capable of managing stress.

-So as you can see, couples therapy can be an incredibly effective way to manage stress in your relationship.
+Couples therapy can be an incredibly effective way to manage stress in your relationship.
 By using these above-mentioned techniques you and your partner can develop the skills and strategies you need to navigate the ups and downs of your relationship.

 When to Consider Couples Counseling for Stress Management